zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i41.png)

 - Compare data (remember that after we used datapump to migrate the base tables we generated an additional 500 transactions).
-Go back to SQLDeveloper and open the row_counts script:
+Go back to SQLDeveloper and open the get_count.sql script, select the EURO Connection, and then run the script:

 	![](images/200/i42.png)